archilex/advanced-tables-docs/README.md

     ])
 ```

-*Tip: If you have already saved a user view with filters, don't worry, Advanced Filter Builder will automatically map them to the first filter group.*
+*Important: If your users have already saved created User Views with filters, don't worry, Advanced Filter Builder will automatically map them to the first filter group.*

+*However, if you are using Preset Views with [default filters](#applying-filters-new), you will need to [adjust your filters](#applying-filters-with-filter-builder-new) to be compatible with Advanced Filter Builder.*

 ### Setting the default filters